Josephogiste/Project-Microsoft-Azure-ELK-ANSIBLE-DOCKER-DVM/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat file to ansible container.
+- Copy the filebeat-configuration.yml file to files container.
-- Update the ansible.config file to include the IP addreses of the VM's along with there classification (ELK and Webservers)
+- Update the filebeat-config.yml file to include the IP addreses of the VM's along with there classification (ELK and Webservers)
-- Run the playbook, and navigate to ELk container to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-To ensure the ELk server is running we try navigating to http://[ELK's Ip address:5601//app/kabana]

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- Run the filebeat modules enable system followed by the filebeats setup command and the filbeat -e command